 To flag a Taxi, stand on the side of the road goes towards your destination.
 When you see a taxi approaching at a reasonable distance raise your arm and stare at the driver.

 If he is not carrying any passengers he will stop an would expect that you tell him your destination before you get in, so he can decide if it is worth taking you.
 The correct think to do is to open the passenger door (or the back door if you prefer) get in and then tell the driver where he should take you.
-He should turn on the meter at this point and lower his flag (although the taxi flag is kind of a meaningless sign in greek taxis).
+He should turn on the meter at this point and lower his flag (although the taxi flag is kind of a meaningless sign in Greek taxis).

 If the taxi you are flagging down has other passengers in it already the taxi driver will slow down near you so you can shout your destination to him/her through the passenger window.
 If he stops, it means your stop is before, or a little bit after his final destination.
-Get in the taxi and note the amount already on the clock.
-Many taxis have electronic clocks that track multiple fares so you don't have to worry about this part.
+Get in the taxi and note the amount already on the meter.
+Many taxis have electronic meters that track multiple fares so you don't have to worry about this part.
 The tricky part here is to make sure that your destination is in concert with the other passengers' destinations so you will not be taken for a ride around Athens needlessly (and pay for it).

 In key points in the city, like train stations, metro stations, ports, airports, etc., you will find taxi stations (ask a local for a "piátsa taxí").
 You have to enter the first taxi in line and then tell him/her where to take you.

 Taxis in small cities in Greece are less complicated.
 They usually are stationed at strategic points in the town and don't just drive around to be flagged.
-Just ask a local for the Taxi "piatsa" (station)
+Just ask a local for the Taxi "piatsa" (station).

 Including donkeys here under "transportation" is obviously a joke, since donkeys are not really used for transportation.